List of Falcon 9 first-stage boosters: Booster 1019

 SpaceX decided not to fly the booster again.
 Rather, the rocket was moved a few miles north, refurbished by SpaceX at the adjacent Kennedy Space Center, to conduct a static fire test.
 This test aimed to assess the health of the recovered booster and the capability of this rocket design to fly repeatedly in the future.
-The historic booster is currently on display outside SpaceX headquarters in Hawthorne, California.
+The historic booster is on display outside SpaceX headquarters in Hawthorne, California.

 Booster 1021

 Falcon 9 B1021 was the first booster to be re-flown and the first to land on a droneship.
-It was first launched on 8 April 2016 carrying a Dragon spacecraft and Bigelow Expandable Activity Module (BEAM) on the SpaceX CRS-8 mission and landed on an autonomous spaceport drone ship (ASDS).
-After recovery, inspections and refurbishing, it was launched again on 30 March 2017 for the SES-10 mission and recovered successfully a second time.
+It was first launched on April 8, 2016, carrying a Dragon spacecraft and Bigelow Expandable Activity Module (BEAM) on the SpaceX CRS-8 mission and landed on an autonomous spaceport drone ship (ASDS).
+After recovery, inspections and refurbishing, it was launched again on March 30, 2017, for the SES-10 mission and recovered successfully a second time.
 This event marks a milestone in SpaceX's drive to develop reusable rockets and reduce launch costs.
 Following the second flight, SpaceX stated that they plan to retire this booster and donate it to Cape Canaveral for public display.
+It was later put on public display outside Dish Network's headquarters in Littleton, Colorado in October 2023.

 Boosters 1023 and 1025

-B1023 became the third orbital-class rocket to land on a droneship after launching Thaicom 8 into a geostationary transfer orbit on 30 May 2016.
-It was an unusually hard landing that broke the energy absorbers on at least one of the landing legs, causing the booster to "walk" across the droneship and lean over, but the rocket arrived safely at Port Canaveral.
-B1025 successfully launched the CRS-9 resupply mission on its maiden flight on 18 July 2016 and landed on LZ-1, being the first after B1019 to do so.
+B1023 became the third orbital-class rocket to land on a droneship after launching Thaicom 8 into a geostationary transfer orbit on May 27, 2016.
+It was an unusually hard landing that crushed the energy absorbers on at least one of the landing legs, causing the booster to "walk" across the droneship and lean over, but the rocket arrived safely at Port Canaveral.
+B1025 successfully launched the CRS-9 resupply mission on its maiden flight on July 18, 2016, and landed on LZ-1, being the first after B1019 to do so.
+The mission carried a new docking adapter specifically designed for autonomous spacecraft to the ISS in preparation for Dragon 2 resupply and Commercial Crew missions.

 B1023 and B1025 were assigned the role of side boosters for the Falcon Heavy test flight in 2017, after which they underwent separate static fire tests.
 The boosters were mated to a newly built Falcon Heavy core, B1033, for the flight.
-The maiden flight of Falcon Heavy on 6 February 2018 launched SpaceX CEO Elon Musk's Tesla Roadster and a dummy astronaut into a heliocentric orbit passing the orbit of Mars.
-The boosters successfully separated from the core and performed a synchronized landing on LZ-1 and the adjacent LZ-2.
-B1023 is now on display at the Kennedy Space Center Visitor Complex in its Falcon Heavy side booster configuration.
+The maiden flight of Falcon Heavy on February 6, 2018, launched SpaceX CEO Elon Musk's Tesla Roadster and a dummy astronaut into a Mars-crossing heliocentric orbit.
+The boosters successfully separated from the core and performed synchronized landings on LZ-1 and LZ-2.
+B1033 failed to land on the droneship due to running out of ignition fluid which resulted in two of three engines failing to ignite for its landing burn.
+The droneship suffered minor damage.

+B1023 is on display at the Kennedy Space Center Visitor Complex in its Falcon Heavy side booster configuration.